Scaling Customer Support — Without Breaking The Bank

 - Strategically using proactive chat on key pages

-- Basic automations, such as pre-written responses for specific inquiries
+- Basic automation, such as pre-written responses to specific inquiries

 The more you grow, the more you save by proactively investing in solutions that reduce contacts.
 By modeling when to scale, you can strategically time contact-reducing investments so they pay for themselves.